Governance of the college

 Under Article I, section 3,

 "The Faculty, in cooperation with the President and the Dean of the Faculty as Chief Academic Officer, is charged by the Board of Trustees with the fundamental responsibility for the formulation, revision, and continuous review of educational policy.
 The Board of Trustees shall make no alterations in the basic educational policy of the College without a prior and full review by the Faculty."

 The president is responsible for the operation of college facilities and the financial administration of the institution.
-He or she is assisted in these matters by the dean of the faculty, the vice president and treasurer, the vice president and dean of student services, the vice president for college relations, and other administrative officers.
+He or she is assisted in these matters by the dean of the faculty, the vice president and treasurer, the vice president and dean of student life, the vice president for college relations, and other administrative officers.
 The president is also the presiding officer of the faculty.